rasbt/python-machine-learning-book/README.md

 ## Table of Contents

 1. Machine Learning - Giving Computers the Ability to Learn from Data
-2. Training Simple Machine Learning Algorithms for Classification
+2. Training Machine Learning Algorithms for Classification
-3. A Tour of Advanced Machine Learning Classifiers Using Scikit-Learn
+3. A Tour of Machine Learning Classifiers Using Scikit-Learn
 4. Building Good Training Sets – Data Pre-Processing
 5. Compressing Data via Dimensionality Reduction
 6. Learning Best Practices for Model Evaluation and Hyperparameter Optimization